 Liquidity Mining

-User assets that are in Liquidity Mining on Cake DeFi are deposited and locked in liquidity pools on DeFiChain.
-As Cake DeFi maintains possession and control of the private keys to user assets in DeFiChain’s liquidity pools, it acts as the custodian of such assets.
+User assets that are in Liquidity Mining on Bake are deposited and locked in liquidity pools on DeFiChain.
+As Bake maintains possession and control of the private keys to user assets in DeFiChain’s liquidity pools, it acts as the custodian of such assets.